-Under the Paycheck Protection Program (PPP), the Foundation was granted a \$76,777 loan on May 6, 2020, administered by a Small Business Administration (SBA) approved partner.
+In March 2021, the Foundation received a second loan under the Paycheck Protection Program (PPP), administered by a Small Business Administration (SBA) approved partner in the amount of \$81,150.
 The loan is uncollateralized and is fully guaranteed by the Federal government.
 The Foundation is eligible for loan forgiveness of up to 100% of the loan, upon meeting certain requirements.
-The Foundation has initially recorded this as a note payable and will record the forgiveness in accordance with guidance for conditional contributions when there is no longer a measurable performance or other barrier and a right to return of the PPP loan.
+The Foundation has elected to account for the funding as a conditional contribution by applying ASC 958-605, Not-for-Profit - Revenue Recognition.
+The Foundation has initially recorded this as a refundable advance and will record the forgiveness in accordance with guidance for conditional contributions when there is no longer a measurable performance or other barrier and a right to return of the PPP loan.
 Proceeds from the loan are eligible for forgiveness if they are used for certain payroll, rent, and utility expenses.
-In the event that a portion of the loan is not forgiven, the Foundation will be required to repay any remaining balance in monthly payments including interest accrued at 1 percent.
+In the event that a portion of the loan is not forgiven, the Foundation will be required to repay any remaining balance in monthly payments including interest accrued at 1%.